 This beautiful song was a big hit when it came out.
 Why?
 Because it brilliantly articulates the universal feeling of remembering a loved one.
 The song is not just about remembering someone close to you, but also wondering if that person reciprocates the same feelings.
 Are they remembering you as well, wherever they may be?
 The song captures the wild dynamics of life, and how sometimes we separate from people we love for reasons we have no control over.

 This song is one of the more upbeat tracks on this list.
 It has an "arena rock" sound that you can blast in the car really loud as you sing along with a friend, or even by yourself (we won't judge).
 As the title suggests, Bryan Adams sings about his memories of the summer of 1969.
 Even if you weren't alive in that year, you may have soft spot for this track.
 The song appeals to people of all generations because it captures the happy feelings of nostalgia.
-It will make the perfect soundtrack for your Memories Timeline.
+It will make the perfect addition to your Memories Timeline.

 Yes, this song will remind you of that brown-eyed girl from your past.
 But the song itself is also a piece of memory lane, evoking those times when you used to listen to this classic song on the radio.
 This popular tune by Van Morrison — arguably his most famous hit — has a joyful melody that sounds like it was made for the jukebox.
 The Irish singer said that it's not one of his favorite songs even though it is his most famous recording.
 He made the song as a sort of homage to Jamaican music, particularly Calypso, and that genre's style is evident in the upbeat melody of the track.